 Steak Roasts– This is usually referred to as a round roast.
 This is a pretty tough cut of meat, and will benefit from slow, low cooking.
 Cook it as a pot roast in the dutch oven or, if you have one, use your slow cooker.
 Make sure there is lots of liquid to keep everything moist and give the meat plenty of time to break down and tender up.
 You could also try doing this roast as pulled beef, same cooking style, low and slow in lots of liquid, but the result is similar to pulled pork.
 Serve it on buns with caramelized onions and the cooking liquid.

 Short Rib Roast & Blade Roast– will both work as either pot roasts or dry roasts.

 Sirloin Tip Roast- This is a very lean roast, so keep that in mind when choosing a cooking method.
-If you’re going to dry roast a sirloin tip, make sure to keep it basted with oil or bacon fat during cooking to keep the roast moist.

 If you’re not familiar with using a crock pot or slow cooker, here are a few recipes to get you started:

 - Slow cooker maple and dijon pot roast (one of our favourites)

 - Slow cooker roast beef Po’ Boys sandwiches

 And if you don’t own a slow cooker, check out this article which discusses converting slow cooker recipes for the dutch oven: